 Now click “Run the installation ” on the next page.

-Hopefully, you have successfully installed WordPress on your localhost.
-For more of such tutorials and WordPress guidelines, do visit Virfice regularly.
+Hopefully, you have successfully installed WordPress locally on your Windows computer.
+For more such tutorials and WordPress guidelines, do visit Virfice regularly.
 Anyone struggling to install WordPress locally on Windows PC can follow this step-by-step guide.